mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 **signTransaction**

-A method for signing transactions in Waves' network.
+A method for signing transactions in Neel' network.

 Example: